ahance1065/ahance1065/README.md

 - 💞️ I’m looking to collaborate on projects that integrate the arts and sciences/technology (kind of like Synplant 2 and other creative projects).
 - 📫 How to reach me: ahance1065@gmail.com
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I went to Spain... now I want to learn Spanish.
+- ⚡ Fun fact: I went to Spain... now I want to be fluent in Spanish.

 <!---
 ahance1065/ahance1065 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.